microsoft/pxt/docs/extensions/getting-started/github-docs.md

 ### Page metadata

-Every extension documentation page requires metadata that tells MakeCode which extensions needs to be loaded in order to render the code snippets on the page.
+Every extension documentation page requires metadata that tells MakeCode which extension needs to be loaded in order to render the code snippets on the page.
 At the minimum, this metadata should contain an entry for your own extension in order for any of the snippets to render properly.
+Extensions are declared in a `package` specification block, typically at the end of the markdown page.

 The package metadata follows this format: